LalaIAm/tarot-cline/memory-bank/activeContext.md

 - UPPER_SNAKE_CASE for constants
 - Event handler functions prefixed with "handle"
 - Organize components by feature in dedicated directories
-- Using data-testid attributes for test selectors
+- Using data-test attributes for test selectors

 ### UI/UX Considerations
 - Intuitive, engaging, and accessible interface